-- Find the Command-Line Arguments textbox and enter this:
+- Find the Command-Line Arguments textbox and enter -w und.

 - Click Apply to save your changes.

-This only applies to Intel graphic cards, if you’re not using Intel graphics you may skip this solution.
+This only applies to Intel graphics cards, if you’re not using Intel graphics you may skip this solution.

-- In the Search bar type Control Panel and click the result.
+- In the Search bar type control panel and select Control Panel from the list.